deptofdefense/anet/README.md

 }
 ````

-1. Because you POST'd this to /graphql, Dropwizard will take the JSON and deserialize it into a Map<String,Object> and pass it to the graphql method.
+1. Because you POST'd this to `/graphql`, Dropwizard will take the JSON and deserialize it into a `Map<String, Object>` and pass it to the GraphQL method.
 2. The `graphql-java` library will parse the structure and validate the input.
 3. The `person` keyword will tell GraphQL that you want to access the `person` object type at the root level.
 This goes to the `PersonResource`.
 4. The `AnetResourceDataFetcher` is the class that will get asked to load the person object.
 It looks at all of the methods on `PersonResource` that are annotated with `@GraphQLFetcher` and figures out which one has the right arguments to call.
 In this case it will be `getById(int id)`.
 That method is called and it will do a database load and return the person.